heteddy/summary/leveldb/leveldb.md

 * Read the named MANIFEST file
 * Clean up stale files
 * We could open all sstables here, but it is probably better to be lazy...
-* Convert log chunk to a new level-0 sstable
+* Convert log（wal） chunk to a new level-0 sstable
 * Start directing new writes to a new log file with recovered sequence#

 ## Compactions